Deadly killer

 Pancreatic cancer is the deadliest common cancer.
 Spotting the signs could save your life.
 Do you know the symptoms?

-Every year, more than 10,000 people in the UK lose their lives to pancreatic cancer the deadliest common cancer.
 It strikes fast, hides behind ordinary symptoms, and too often goes unnoticed until it’s too late.
-Back pain, indigestion, weight loss, jaundice, changes to your bowel movements, signs that seem harmless and unconnnected, but could be deadly.
+Back pain, indigestion, weight loss, jaundice, changes to your bowel movements, signs that seem harmless and unconnected, but could be deadly.

 This campaign exposes the truth: pancreatic cancer is a silent killer that doesn’t wait or discriminate.
 Recognising the symptoms early and acting fast could save your life, or someone else’s.
 When you know the signs, you have a chance to fight back against this deadly killer.